-Congratulations on your admission to the UofT and welcome to the St. Mike's Residence!
-Living in residence is an exciting and time-honoured tradition that will greatly enhance your university experience.
-At St. Mike's you'll be on the doorstep of the largest and most exciting city in Canada - a city the United Nations recently ranked the most cosmopolitan in the world.
-You'll also meet, interact and become friends with like-minded people from all over the world.
+Congratulations on your admission to the University of Toronto and welcome to St. Mike's Residence!
+Living in residence is an exciting and time-honoured tradition that will enhance your university experience.
+At St. Mike's you will be on the doorstep of the largest and most exciting city in Canada--a city the United Nations recently ranked the most cosmopolitan in the world.
+You will also meet, interact, and become friends with like-minded people from all over the world.

 I urge you to make the most of this once in a lifetime opportunity.
-Get to know your housemates, interact with your don, explore downtown Toronto and take time to participate in college events.
-Not only will your residence experience be more rewarding, but you'll greatly expand your network of friends and acquaintances.
-There's an old business maxim that says "it's not just what you know, it's also who you know."
-Of course you'll always need a degree to get your foot in the door, but the personal contacts you make while living in residence can go a long way to help open those doors later in life.
+Get to know your housemates, interact with your don, explore downtown Toronto, and take time to participate in college events.
+Not only will your residence experience be more rewarding, but you will expand your network of friends and acquaintances.
+There is an old business maxim that says, "it's not just what you know, it's also who you know."
+Of course, you will always need a degree to get your foot in the door, but the personal contacts you make while living in residence can go a long way to help open those doors later in life.

-This handbook is jam packed with useful information.
-From a brief history of the College, to information on academic counselling, to advice on where to get a late night slice of pizza.
-I realize that most people don't read instructions until they've tried to go it alone first; however, as someone who was once a new SMC resident just like you, I promise that reading this booklet before arriving on campus will go a long way to improving the transition to your new home.
+This handbook is packed with useful information.
+From a brief history of the College to information on academic counselling.
+I realize that most people do not read instructions until they have tried to go it alone first; however, as someone who was once a new SMC resident just like you, I promise that reading this booklet before arriving on campus will go a long way to improving the transition to your new home.
 So why not get yourself a Tim Horton's coffee (or tea), sit down at your computer, and take a quick read through this handbook.
-I guarantee it will answer many of the questions you either have now, or will have in the near future.
+I guarantee it will answer many of the questions you either have now or will have in the near future.